Data Law Navigator | Poland

 - Criminal Code: penalization of conduct that breaches security of information (including the disruption of the operation of telecommunications networks).

-- Telecommunications Law: obligation of providers of telecommunications services to adopt technical and organizational measures to safeguard security and integrity of telecommunications networks.
-Obligation to notify the President of the Office of Electronic Communications of breaches of network and service security or integrity, which significantly affected the functioning of the networks or services.
+- Telecommunications Law: obligation of providers of telecommunications services to adopt technical and organizational measures to safeguard the security and integrity of telecommunications networks.
+Obligation to notify the authorities of breaches of network and service security or integrity, which significantly affected the functioning of the networks or services.

 - Internal Security Agency and Intelligence Agency Act: obligation to detect and prevent threats to telecommunications networks which are relevant to national security.